Stassie Karanikolaou Leaves Little To The Imagination In Sheer Lace Lingerie

 “Body goals,” quipped a fourth admirer.

 Stassie has been keeping her Instagram followers entertained with a number of skin-baring snaps lately.
-Another recent addition to her feed saw her sipping rosé wine and while working on her tan in a tiny pink bikini.
+Another recent addition to her feed saw her sipping rosé wine while working on her tan in a tiny pink bikini.
 That look proved popular as well, earning nearly 750,000 likes and 2,400-plus comments.